Subject Area: Liberal Arts and Transfer

 One General Education Elective: Transfer-level ART, ASL, BIO, CHM, CLS, COM, DRA, ECN, ENG, ENV, FLS, GEO, HIS, HUM, LIT, MAT, MUS, PHI, PHS, PHY, POL, PSY, REL, SOC, SPC

 One Social Science/Humanities Elective: Transfer-level ART, CLS, DRA, ECN, FLS, GEO, HIS, HUM, LIT, MUS, PHI, POL, PSY, REL, SOC

 **Applied Agriculture Electives: AGA:283, AGA:375, AGS:244, AGS:326, AGS:334, AGS:354, GIS:140

 Articulation can be achieved by successfully passing an NICC Agriculture Department proficiency exam and taking the following at your high school:

-With an average annual income of $19,344 - $53,019 and a projected growth of 22.5%, the career outlook for Agriculture Production graduates is outstanding.
+With an annual income range of $19,344 - $53,019 and a projected growth of 22.5%, the career outlook for Agriculture Production graduates is outstanding.

 Employers of NICC Alumni